-When the Indianapolis Colts defeated the Chicago Bears in Super Bowl XLI, many people were gushing over Peyton Manning following his first Super Bowl victory.
+When the Indianapolis Colts defeated the Chicago Bears in Super Bowl XLI in Jan., 2007, many people were gushing over Peyton Manning following his first Super Bowl victory.
 And a whole other group of people – mostly Chicago fans — detested the game for sloppy, rain-infused play and Bears QB Rex Grossman’s performance, including throwing a game-sealing interception.

 Now that Rex is no longer in the league heaving the ball downfield to whoever is willing to catch it, he decided to occupy his time in the business world, founding Florida Medical Staffing, a corporation that assists traveling nurses who wish to find employment in Florida.
 Not sure how Rex ended up in this field, but so far he seems quite successful at it.
 Hopefully none of the nurses get intercepted on the way to their new jobs.

 Twelve seasons in the league, four Pro Bowls, and four playoff appearances.
 That’s not a bad resume, and for Jeff Garcia, these accolades make him one of the more accomplished players on this list.
 Most people remember Garcia for his time with the San Francisco 49ers, where he started for five seasons.
 Prior to his time in the Bay, Garcia was making a name for himself in the CFL, proving to NFL scouts that he had the talent and arm to succeed.

 Garcia’s time in San Fran was marked by both success and turmoil with star receiver Terrell Owens.
 One of Owens’ most famous remarks about Garcia’s sexuality was, “If it looks like a rat and smells like a rat, by golly it is a rat.”
 A statement like that succinctly reflects the type of relationship Owens had with QBs — sour, at best.